John A. Edwards

 John Aloysious Edwards (born 3 January 1960) is an Irish judge who has served as a Judge of the Court of Appeal since November 2014.
 He previously served as a Judge of the High Court from 2007 to 2014.

 Early life

-Education

 Edwards attended Castleknock College until 1978.
 He attended University College Dublin where he obtained a BCL degree and a Diploma in European Studies.
 He also attended Trinity College Dublin and received qualifications in arbitration.
 He trained to be a barrister at King's Inns.
 He is undertaking a PhD.

 Legal career

 He was called to the Bar in 1983 and became a Senior Counsel in 1998.
 His practice at the bar was centred on criminal law and judicial review.
 He frequently appeared for both the Director of Public Prosecutions and defendants in criminal trials, including those involving murder, arson, pornography, fraud, drugs offences, assault, terrorism offences, and sexual offences.
 He was the State Prosecutor for County Kerry for ten years.

 He is an adjunct professor in the School of Law at the University of Limerick and a Fellow of the Chartered Institute of Arbitrators.